Digico (computer company)

+Digico was a British computer company founded in 1965.
+Digico was best known for its 16-bit minicomputer series, the Micro 16.
+Later Digico started manufacturing a networked CP/M based microcomputer system with business software options, named Digico Prince.

+Company history

-Digico was a British computer company founded in 1965 by Keith Trickett and Avo Hiiemae, two ex-ICL electronics engineers.
-Former MP Eric Lubbock became chairman in 1969.
+Digico was founded in 1965 by Keith Trickett and Avo Hiiemae, two ex-ICL electronics engineers.
+Former MP Eric Lubbock was chairman from 1969 to 1983.
 The company was based in Letchworth initially, moving to a new factory in Stevenage in 1973 and employing about 90 staff.

 Digico's first product was a laboratory data-logging and spectrum analyser hardware system named DIGIAC.
-This product had been developed before Digico was formed, so was an immediate source of income.
+A prototype had been developed before Digico was formed, by the founders in a garage, so became an immediate source of income.
 Digico soon developed a 16-bit minicomputer series, the Micro 16, for which it was best known for.